anoopkcn/zenv/README.md

 Manages environments based on zenv.json configuration.

 Commands:
-  init [name] [description] Create a new zenv.json template file in the current directory.
+  init [name] [desc]        Create a new zenv.json template file in the current directory.
+                            with an optional name and optional description.
+                            If name is not provided, it will generate one named 'test'

   setup <name>              Set up the specified environment based on zenv.json file.
                             Creates a virtual environment in <base_dir>/<name>/.